 My parents and i will be picking and dropping him off since 2012.
 And i just noticed the order has expired.
 And he always said he was bein so nice to pick up his son up, and said it my responsibility, he will always threaten me to call the police (me not knowing the order was expired) so he’ll...
 Read more »

 If the court ordered the child to return to live with his father, the child's aunt and/or grandmother do not have any rights to intercede, short of the child being put in danger.
-In the event the child is endangered, and the aunt/grandmother have some evidence of the endangerment or good reason to...Read more »
+In the event the child is endangered, and the aunt/grandmother have some evidence of the endangerment or good...Read more »

 She may only name your daughter in the Order of Protection if she has some form of legal guardianship over the minor child, OR if she is a household member with the child and you and the mother are not.